Skip to Content

 of having your baby early, amniocentesis may be done during the third trimester

-to see whether your baby's lungs are developed.
-Your developing fetus makes
+to see if your baby's lungs are fully formed.
+Your growing baby makes

-substances that can be found and measured in amniotic fluid.
+substances that can be found in amniotic fluid and measured.
 The amounts of

-these substances show how mature the lungs are and if your baby will be able to
+these substances show how mature the lungs are.
+They let you know if your baby will be able to

-done later in pregnancy if an infection of the amniotic fluid
+done later in pregnancy if your doctor thinks you may have an infection of the amniotic fluid

 Health Tools help you make wise health decisions or take action to improve your health.